 What is the SMART (Scientific & Medical ART) Imagebase?

-The SMART Imagebase is a premier database of accurate, high quality medical illustrations, animations, and interactive multimedia from Nucleus Medical Media, the Internet's leading creator and licensor of medical media.
-The collection contains thousands of proprietary, copyrighted images depicting normal anatomy, physiology, embryology, and histology, as well as the Web's largest repository of reference illustrations depicting surgery, trauma, pathology, diseases and conditions.
+The SMART Imagebase is a premier database of accurate, high quality medical illustrations and animations from Nucleus Medical Media, the Internet's leading creator and licensor of medical media.
+The collection contains thousands of proprietary, copyrighted images depicting normal anatomy, physiology, and embryology, as well as the Web's largest repository of reference illustrations depicting surgery, trauma, pathology, diseases, and conditions.
 The SMART Imagebase is a unique, educational resource for students, educators, library patrons, and professionals in healthcare and news media.

 What is the difference between the Comprehensive and Standard versions of the SMART Imagebase?

-The Comprehensive version of the SMART Imagebase contains all images, animations and interactive multimedia from the Nucleus Medical Media catalog.
+The Comprehensive version of the SMART Imagebase contains all images, animations, and other content from the Nucleus Medical Media catalog.
 The Standard version is edited for middle and high school students, excluding graphic or explicit content of surgery, trauma, pathology, and reproductive anatomy.
-There are over 25,000 items included in the Comprehensive version, and more than 4,200 in the Standard version.
+There are over 25,000 items included in the Comprehensive version, and more than 4,300 in the Standard version.

 Read what students, educators and others have to say about the medical illustrations and animations found only on the SMART Imagebase.